Skip to main content

 There have been health-care services at this location for over one hundred years.
 The new centre will continue that tradition.

-It is unknown when the site was taken by settlers, but it was likely cleared of trees a few years prior to 1911.
+It is unknown when the site was taken by settlers.
+We do know that it was sold to the City of Vancouver in 1911 by an individual landowner, who had cleared the land of trees a few years prior.

 1912GoadsFireInsuranceMap.jpg